skellis46/slipbox/artistic research and ecosystems.md

 am I making teleology based argument here? that ad hoc nature of artistic practice renders ab ovo a bit useless?
 (Was it Bridle who mentioend something like this?)

-Invites old question of whether some art making is not researchful and that the REF panelists were seeing that work with its retrofitted RQs etc. Because, surely some art work is not as research-ful as others?
+Invites old question of whether some art making is not researchful and that the REF panelists were seeing that work with its retrofitted RQs etc. Because, surely some artwork is not as research-ful as others?
 And that some of that researchfulness is better than others (how ever one might understand 'better' -- more original? more significant? more rigorous??)
 Isn't that the premise of REF processes?

 **need to clarify this assumption and its value**.
 If this assumption is incorrect, then my decision to use the panel's feedback as a catalyst for this writing was poor, but it does not change the potential value of the writing to practice researchers. (have this sentence as footnote?).
 In this writing, I use the REF2021 panel's statement as a catalyst to understand and articulate _when_ practice research occurs.
 To do this I enter the mangle of practice.
 My concern is not to critique the statement or get mired in conjecture. **like a provocation.**